KEY MUNICIPAL SERVICES

 The Mossel Bay Municipality provides cleansing services, mainly in the form of refuse removal, as well as environmental health services in addition to those provided by the Eden District Municipality.
 A refuse removal service is provided to all residential areas and there are no backlogs.
 Waste tonnage decreased from 25 092 tonnes in 2012/2013 to 23 953 tonnes in 2012/2011.
 Recyclable waste tonnage increased from 2 120 tonnes to 1 864 tonnes over the same period.

-The Municipality owns and operates a fire and rescue service which provides firefighting, fire prevention and road and other rescue services.
+The Municipality owns and operates a fire and disaster management service which provides firefighting, fire prevention and road and other rescue services.
 Its community safety service provides a range of law enforcement and community protection services.

 The Municipality is responsible for the planning, construction and maintenance of urban road networks.